OndrejNevole/ActisProject1/README.md

 ## Build steps

-To start the backend project navigate to: "ActisProject1\ActisProject1" \
+To start the backend application navigate to: "ActisProject1\ActisProject1" \
 Then run the "./Gradlew bootRun" command \
 The application should run on: "http://localhost:8080"